FRS417-DataScienceBiologists/HannahandZachsMostAmazingRepository_ver1.0/DMSO_Project_Presentation.md

+---
+title: "Exploration of Metabolite Levels Across the Brains of Rats Treated with Varriable Doses of DMSO"
+author: Zach Rabow and Hannah Houts
+date: March 15, 2019
+output: ioslides_presentation
+---

+# In the morning

+## Getting up

+- Turn off alarm
+- Get out of bed

+## Breakfast

+- Eat eggs
+- Drink coffee

+# In the evening

+## Dinner

 Exploration of Metabolite Levels Across the Brains of Rats Treated with Varriable Doses of DMSO
 ========================================================
 author: Zach Rabow & Hannah Houts